ls1intum/Themis/README.md

-# Themis: iPad app for tutors using Artemis
+# Themis: Artemis Tutor Grading App for iPad

 Themis is an innovative iPad app providing a comprehensive and optimized way for tutors to assess submitted programming exercises on the go.
 As a complementary extension to the [Artemis](https://github.com/ls1intum/Artemis) platform, an open-source learning management system used at universities, Themis allows tutors to effortlessly inspect students’ code and provide feedback on submissions.